 Carpet Padding and Water Damage: How to Remedy a Wet Carpet

 You can take many different steps to dry your carpet after flooding.
-For a mat with no pad, use a wet vac to remove the water.
+For a mat with no pad, use a wet vacuum cleaner to remove the water.
 Set up fans and blowers around the house to open the windows and circulate the air if you can.
 Minimize the humidity by setting up a dehumidifier in the house.

 Following water contamination, ensure your carpet has been cleaned thoroughly by enlisting the help of a professional.
 A water damage restoration company can also treat your carpet with an antimicrobial agent, replace its padding and reinstall it.